Borna disease: Mammals

-Borna diseases viruses 1 and 2 appear to have wide host ranges, having been detected in horses, cattle, sheep, new world camelids, dogs, cats, and foxes.
+Borna disease viruses 1 and 2 appear to have wide host ranges, having been detected in horses, cattle, sheep, new world camelids, dogs, cats, and foxes.
 In 1995, BoDV-1 was isolated from cats with a "staggering disease" in Sweden.
 BoDV-1 has been detected in animals in Europe, Asia, Africa and North America.

 Symptoms of Borna disease in horses and sheep start after a four-week incubation period followed by the development of immune-mediated meningitis and encephalomyelitis.
 Clinical manifestations vary but may include excited or depressed behaviour, ataxia, teeth grinding, excessive salivating, ocular disorders and abnormal posture and movement.
 Later stages are characterised by bouts of fever and flailing of limbs while lying down.
 Death occurs a few days to weeks after symptom onset.
 Mortality rates are 80-100% in horses and greater than 50% in sheep.

 Experimental infection of rats has been demonstrated to lead to learning impairments and altered social behaviour.
 The virus appears to be distributed primarily in the limbic system of the brain, including the hippocampus and entorhinal cortex.
 These areas of the brain are considered to be of importance in emotion.